flaccid/au.com.xhost.rightscale.api.client/README.md

 License and Author
 ==================

-Author:: Chris Fordham (<chris.fordham@rightscale.com>)
+Author:: Chris Fordham (<chris@fordham-nagy.id.au>)

-Copyright 2013, RightScale Inc.
+Copyright 2013-2015, Chris Fordham

 Licensed under the Apache License, Version 2.0 (the "License");
 you may not use this file except in compliance with the License.